During John of Avila's Canonization Mass, Pope Paul VI called him a model for modern priests suffering from an identity crisis. The Holy Father said:

 Several years ago, in a piece entitled "Priestly Identity: Crisis and Renewal," Annamarie Adkins interviewed Father David Toups, Associate Director of the Secretariat of Clergy, Consecrated Life and Vocations of the U.S. episcopal conference.
 Annamarie Adkins wrote, "A general crisis of authentic masculinity in society has also affected the priesthood as only 'real men' can adequately fulfill the role of priest and pastor, says Father David Toups.
 Father Toups, the associate director of the Secretariat of Clergy, Consecrated Life and Vocations of the U.S. episcopal conference, is the author of 'Reclaiming Our Priestly Character.'

-In this interview with...Father Toups comments on the identity and character of the priesthood, and the various challenges it faces today.
+In this interview with...Father Toups, he comments on the identity and character of the priesthood, and the various challenges it faces today.

 Q: Your book focuses on recovering what you call the 'doctrine of the priestly character.'
 Can you describe this 'doctrine' in a nutshell?